-4See, for example, Bayes (2007) on Bangladesh, Bird and Straub (2014) on Brazil, Donaldson (2018) on India, Henderson and Kuncoro (1996) on Indonesia, and Gibbons et al. (2019) on the United Kingdom.
-For another study on the United States, see Duranton and Turner (2012); on China, also see Banerjee et al. (2012).
-Baum-Snow and Turner (2017) provide a recent survey of this literature.
+&lt;sup>3See, for example, Bayes (2007) on Bangladesh, Bird and Straub (2014) on Brazil, Donaldson (2018) on India, Henderson and Kuncoro (1996) on Indonesia, and Gibbons et al. (2019) on the United Kingdom.
+For another study on the United States, see Duranton and Turner (2012); on China, also see Banerjee et al. (2020).
+Redding and Turner (2015) as well as Baum-Snow and Turner (2017) provide recent surveys of this literature.

-The key contribution of this study is to examine whether and to what extent the results from the existing literature can be generalized across a large sample of developing countries.
-We focus specifically on the provision of transport infrastructure financing from China's government, as it has assumed a dominant role in the construction and rehabilitation of transportation infrastructure around the world during the 21st century.
-Most of our analysis centers on the decentralization of economic activity within regions, as China's local footprint within a region is often sizable, but we also present results relating to infrastructure financing and inequality across regions.
+from China's government, as it has assumed a dominant role in the construction and rehabilitation of transportation infrastructure around the world during the 21st century.
+Most of our analysis centers on the decentralization of economic activity within regions, as China's local footprint within a region is often sizable, but we also present results relating to infrastructure financing and concentration across regions.